twolodzko/t-rex/README.md

 ## Implementation

-The implementation is bease on [Ken Thompson]'s NFA.
+The implementation is beased on [Ken Thompson]'s NFA.
 More details can be found also in the chapter by [Ullman], and multiple blog posts, inclugin [Russ Cox], [Denis Kyashif], [Alex Grebenyuk], etc.

 Regular expression is parsed to a non-deterministic finite automata (NFA).
 This helps to avoid